Miruro-no-kuon/Miruro/.github/ISSUE_TEMPLATE/custom.md

     id: terms
     attributes:
       label: Code of Conduct
-    #   description: By submitting this issue, you agree to follow our [Code of Conduct](https://example.com)
       options:
         - label: I agree to follow this project's Code of Conduct
           required: true